 Practice Exclusive Marketing

-If you want millennials to get excited about what you’re offering, you need to demonstrate that the benefits, prizes or information you’re extending is exclusive to them, only them and only through receiving your email.
-Millennials know how to take care of themselves in the digital realm, so what’s the reason for them to listen to you?
+If you want millennials to get excited about what you’re offering, you need to demonstrate the exclusivity of your emails.
+The benefits, prizes or information you’re extending to them should seem exclusive to only them and only through receiving that email.
+Millennials already know how to take care of themselves in the digital realm, so why should they listen to you?

 “To win with millennial email marketing, be sure you’re providing value that they can’t get anywhere else.
 Make them feel special by sharing exclusive tips, tricks, tools, discounts or information only via email,” Zorluer recommends.
 “Give them an opportunity to ask a question to your CEO directly via email.
 Give them an edge others won’t have.”